 At Hilton Head Regional Healthcare, we have been adjusting our visitation policy as the novel (new) coronavirus (COVID-19) pandemic evolves.

-Visitors will be screened for fever, respiratory symptoms or travel to high risk locations prior to entering the hospital, and required to wear visitor identification, a face mask, and sanitize their hands.
+Visitors meeting the criteria above will be screened for fever and respiratory symptoms prior to entering the hospital, and required to wear visitor identification, a face mask, and sanitize their hands.
 Specific waiting areas allow physical distancing for designated visitors and include additional cleaning protocols.

 Any visitor not meeting screening criteria will not be permitted to enter the hospital.